Yandex Cloud

 • Constraint exclusion All interfaces

-Allows the query planner to use table constraints to optimize queries.
+Allows the planner to use table constraints for query optimization.

 • on (CONSTRAINT_EXCLUSION_ON for Terraform, API, and CLI): Use constraints for all tables.